 PCOS (Polycystic Ovary Syndrome) is the most common hormonal condition affecting women of reproductive age.
-Incidence is thought to be between 4-10%.
+As many as 6 in 10 women suffer from PCOS.

 Classic polycystic ovary PCOS

 Classic non-polycystic ovary PCOS

 - Chronic anovulation

 Non-classic ovulatory PCOS